 In 1986, the hotel’s Michelin-starred Cantonese fine-dining restaurant ‘Spring Moon’ raised the bar with their mini egg custard mooncakes, blending eastern tradition with western culinary techniques to create something utterly decadent.

-Inspiration for your spring brunch, entertaining and celebrating the equinox!
+Inspiration for your winter suppers, entertaining in February and celebrating Imbolc!

 These mooncakes are 100% vegan and free from gluten, dairy, egg, refined sugar, preservatives and artificial coloring.

 Last year Duddells created this cool illuminated centrepiece, a Mooncake box with an iridescent LED lantern, and eight individually boxed handmade cream custard mooncakes.

 The box featured artwork by Marcel Dzama entitled “Blue Moon”, showing the moon with flying bats to symbolize prosperity and luck.
 This year is a red version you can find here.

 More Mooncakes?
 See: